dolphin-emu/dolphin/Data/readme.txt

-Dolphin VR 4.0-9519
+Dolphin VR 5.0-11
-(Unofficial Dolphin build with Oculus Rift and SteamVR support.)
+Dolphin build with Oculus Rift and SteamVR support.
 Open Source licence: GPL v2+

-The official Dolphin website: https://dolphin-emu.org See the website for non-VR related help, and the Wiki for game specific information.
-Don't both the official Dolphin devs with VR questions or issues, they don't know.
+WARNING: DO NOT SUPPORT THE OFFICIAL DOLPHIN BRANCH They have been taken over by fascists and are blocking developers.

 The VR branch: https://github.com/CarlKenner/dolphin/tree/VR-Hydra Disscusion of the VR branch: https://forums.oculus.com/viewtopic.php?f=42&t=11241

+Some of this readme file is probably out of date.

 ##
 Dolphin VR has a lot of options and it can be confusing to set them all correctly.
 Here's a quick setup